 - Phenobarbitol Level

 *Depending on sample sent, results are available to our veterinarians in approximately 24-72 hours

 In 2009 we upgraded our radiology system to include the Eklin Digital D.R.
 Digital (Computerized) X-ray imaging has revolutionized diagnostic radiology and is considered the most significant breakthrough in X-ray imaging in the last 25 years.
 This technology enables our veterinarians to magnify and enhance images for improved diagnostic confidence.

 - Image can be magnified

 - Contrast can be altered to enhance the image

 - Images can be emailed to specialists for consultation

-Atascadero Pet Hospital & Emergency Center is proud to be one of the few veterinary hospitals on the central coast to have an in house computed tomography scanner also known as a CT scanner or CAT scan.
+Atascadero Pet Hospital & Emergency Center is proud to be one of the few veterinary hospitals on the Central Coast to have an in-house computed tomography scanner, also known as a CT or CAT scan.

-After our veterinarian has reviewed the images, the images are then sent out to a board certified radiologist to further expertly interpret.
-Once our Veterinarian and the board certified radiologist has reviewed the images produced from the CT scan, they will work together with you to determine the best course of treatment for your pet’s health regarding his or her condition.
+After our veterinarian has reviewed the images, they are then sent out to a board-certified radiologist to interpret the images further.
+Once our veterinarian and the board-certified radiologist have reviewed the images produced from the CT scan, they will work with you to determine the best course of treatment for your pet’s health regarding their condition.